PiotrEsse/IMAP-and-PMG-Blacklist-Integration/README.md

 # IMAP and Proxmox Mail Gateway Blacklist Integration

+## Give feedback from Your IMAP account to central Proxmox Mail Gateway to fight spam.

 ## Overview
 My email server was hammered by spam where Proxmox Mail Gatway cant cope with effectively.
 I had to find a solution to give feedback to a PMG directly from my mailbox Spam folder so PMG can update blocklisted IP.